CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Supports/BloodMagic/Ritual_Support.md

 ### Post-1.4.0:
-As of CompatSkills 1.4.0 a few new ZenMethods has been added as well as some changes has been done to the existing syntax.
+As of CompatSkills 1.4.0 a few new ZenMethods have been added as well as some changes has been done to the existing syntax.
 We've also fixed an issue that made Ritual Support and Binding Support not work properly!

 #### Syntax: